kstenerud/concise-encoding/cte-specification.md

 Concise Text Encoding
 =====================

 Concise Text Encoding (CTE) is a general purpose, human friendly, compact representation of semi-structured hierarchical data.
-CTE is the next step in the evolution of ad-hoc hierarchical data formats, aiming to support 80% of data use cases in a power and bandwidth friendly way:
+CTE is the next step in the evolution of ad-hoc hierarchical data formats, aiming to support 80% of data use cases in a human friendly way:

- * Completely redesigned from the ground up to balance human readability, encoded size, and codec complexity.
+ * There are two formats: [binary-based CBE](cbe-specification.md) and text-based CTE.
- * 1:1 type compatibility between [binary-based CBE](cbe-specification.md) and text-based CTE, allowing transparent conversion between the two.
+ * 1:1 type compatibility between formats.
+Use the more efficient binary format for data interchange and storage, and transparently convert to/from text only when a human needs to be involved.
  * Documents and specifications are versioned to support future expansion.
- * Support for metadata and comments.
+ * Supports metadata and comments.
- * Support for references to other parts of the document or to other documents.
+ * Supports references to other parts of the document or to other documents.
- * Support for the most commonly used data types:
+ * Supports the most commonly used data types:

 | Type              | Example                        |
 | ----------------- | ------------------------------ |